Madagascar hissing cockroach: Popular culture

-The Madagascar hissing cockroach has been known to be featured in Hollywood movies, prominently in Bug (1975) as cockroaches who could set fires by rubbing their legs together and, in Damnation Alley (1977), as post-nuclear-war mutant armor-plated "killer" cockroaches.
-In Starship Troopers, a sci-fi comedy film about future humans’ war against an alien species called "The Bugs", a teacher is shown encouraging her students to step on this species as part of a TV propaganda broadcast.
+The Madagascar hissing cockroach has been known to be featured in Hollywood movies, prominently in Bug (1975), as cockroaches who could set fires by rubbing their legs together, and in Damnation Alley (1977) as post-nuclear-war mutant armor-plated "killer" cockroaches.
+In Starship Troopers, a sci-fi satire film about future humans' war against an alien species called "The Bugs", a teacher is shown encouraging her students to step on this species as part of a TV propaganda broadcast.

-In 1984, a guest named Adam Zweig appeared on Late Night With David Letterman, demonstrating his pet Madagascar cockroach “climbing the tightrope over the fires of hell and the pit of doom”.
+In 1984, a guest named Adam Zweig appeared on Late Night with David Letterman, demonstrating his pet Madagascar cockroach "climbing the tightrope over the fires of hell and the pit of doom".

 A Madagascar hissing cockroach was used by artist Garnet Hertz as the driver of a mobile robotic artwork.

-They were frequently used in the reality television series Fear Factor, where in one episode of the 2002 series, featuring Celebrities competing for charity, the host, Joe Rogan, ate one as part of a wager with contestant Alison Sweeney of "Days of Our Lives" after she had what Rogan has since described as 'the greatest freak-out in "Fear Factor" history' after panicking during a stunt.
+They were frequently used in the reality television series Fear Factor, where in one episode of the 2002 series, featuring celebrities competing for charity, the host, Joe Rogan, ate one as part of a wager with contestant Alison Sweeney of Days of Our Lives after she had what Rogan has since described as "the greatest freak-out in Fear Factor history" after panicking during a stunt.
 While normally she would be eliminated, as the show was for charity, it was decided that if she ate 3 worms she would advance to the final stunt regardless.
 In addition, Rogan would eat a cockroach as part of the bet.

 The species also made an appearance in the movie Men in Black in 1997.
-This was later parodied in the comedy Team America: World Police (2004), where a cockroach emerges from a Kim Jong-il puppet’s body after his death, enters a tiny spaceship, and flies away.
+This was later parodied in the comedy Team America: World Police (2004), where a cockroach emerges from a Kim Jong-il puppet's body after his death, enters a tiny spaceship, and flies away.

 In September 2006, amusement park Six Flags Great America announced that it would be granting unlimited line-jumping privileges (for all rides) to anyone who could eat a live Madagascar hissing cockroach, as part of a Halloween-themed promotion for their annual FrightFest.
 Furthermore, if a contestant managed to beat the previous world record (eating 36 cockroaches in 1 minute), they would receive season passes, for four people, for the 2007 season.
 Despite any protein or additional nutrients, cockroaches contain a mild neurotoxin that numbs the mouth and makes it difficult to swallow.
 The promotion ended on October 29, 2006.

 Since 2011 the Bronx Zoo has held a roach-naming and gifting program themed for Valentine's Day allowing their Madagascar hissing cockroaches to be named by benefactors.
 Funds raised are donated to Wildlife Conservation Society, the parent nonprofit organization of the zoo.